Mutant Vehicle Operator’s Handbook (MV FAQ)

 If you do not yet have a login, you can use the “Forgot Password” link to create one and access your SAPs.

-You will NOT be admitted to the city before the gate opens unless you have a valid SAP.
-If you have a SAP, do not show up at the gate before the date listed on the pass, or you will be turned away.
-SAPs are good from the date listed forward (for example: if you have a SAP dated for Tuesday, pre-event, it is good from that date or any date after that prior to the gate opening).
+No one will be admitted into Black Rock City before the gate opens unless they have a valid SAP.
+If you have a SAP, do not arrive at the gate before the specific date listed on your pass; you will be turned away.
+Your SAP is valid from the date listed forward.
+For example, if your SAP is dated for Tuesday pre-event, you can use it on Tuesday or any day after that, leading up to the main gate opening.

-When you come to the gate, every person in your vehicle needs a valid Setup Access Pass and Burning Man paper ticket.
-You can pick up any tickets held in WILL CALL before you reach the gate.
+When you arrive at the gate, every person in your vehicle must have both a valid Setup Access Pass and their Burning Man paper ticket.
+You can pick up any tickets held at Will Call before you reach the gate.

 NO MUTANT VEHICLE CRUISING BEFORE THE EVENT OFFICIALLY OPENS